 $5.5MM in expected net savingsover the 25-year program life

-Estimated 42 local jobs createdby the total economic impact of
+Estimated 42 local jobs createdby the total economic impact of the project

-Projected production of 1,501,000 kWh of clean energy annually, the equivalent to providing enough electricity to power 111 homes
+Projected production of 1,501,000 kWh of clean energy annually, the equivalent to providing enough electricity to power 111 homes a year

 "With this comprehensive solar installation, Monterey Regional Airport is paving the way for other mid-size airports looking to upgrade their operations and establish on-site energy generation.
 Our partnership with ENGIE Services U.S. will help us realize our future sustainability and energy efficiency goals without compromising our vision for upholding high standards of safety and customer service at all times."